RWS/studio-api-docs/apiconcepts/filetypesupport/bil_implementing_the_file_sniffer.md

     return new BilSniffer();
 }
 ```
-***

-Putting it All Together
+## Putting It All Together
---

-The complete sniffer class should now look as shown below:
+The complete sniffer class should look as follows:

 # [C#](#tab/tabid-8)
 ```cs